illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-packer/tooling-assignment-packer.md

 ## Assignment

 Using Packer and you appropriate platform, build two custom virtual machines using Packer, add use the command: `vagrant box add...`.
+Make sure to modify the `Vagrantfile` and add an additional private-network (line 35).

 * `ubuntu_24043_apple_silicon_mac-vanilla-server`
 * `ubuntu_24043_apple_silicon_mac_vault-server`